About The Art Safari

 Interested in being part of our event?
 Great!
 Here are some frequent questions we get, and answers to ‘em.

 Interested in being part of our event?
 Great!

 Here are some frequent questions we get, and answers to ‘em.

 1. Who can participate as an exhibiting artist?

 The Safari is primarily focused on highlighting artists living and working in the Weaverville area.
-(That includes Weaverville and a number of adjacent communities in northern Buncombe County, such as Woodfin, Alexander, Jupiter, and Barnardsville.)
+(That includes Weaverville and a number of adjacent communities in northern Buncombe County, such as Woodfin, Jupiter, and Barnardsville.)
 Artists living outside the area can also participate, but only if they are invited by a member artist to exhibit in that member’s studio/home.